nic-barbara/R2DN/README.md

 Included are JAX implementations of each of the following robust neural models:

 - The Sandwich layer and corresponding Lipschitz Bounded Deep Network from [Wang & Manchester (ICML 2023)](https://proceedings.mlr.press/v202/wang23v.html).
-- Contracting, Lipschitz, and (Q, S, R)-ribust Recurrent Equilibrium Networks (RENs) from [Revay, Wang, & Manchester (TAC 2023)](https://ieeexplore.ieee.org/document/10179161).
+- Contracting, Lipschitz, and (Q,S,R)-dissipative Recurrent Equilibrium Networks (RENs) from [Revay, Wang, & Manchester (TAC 2023)](https://ieeexplore.ieee.org/document/10179161).
 - Contracting Robust Recurrent Deep Networks (R2DNs) from our current work.

 Robust neural models are included in the `robustnn/` directory.
 Scripts used to generate the results in the paper are in the `examples/` directory.